zhousarah/azure-compute-docs/articles/impact-reporting/OnboardToImpactRP.md

 ## Report Using curl or Powershell

-Below are some examples on how you may report impact from the cli.
+> [!NOTE]
-Please note that in this case the user reporting impact needs to have the `Impact Reporter` Azure resource role assigned at the right scope.
+> This case the user reporting impact needs to have the `Impact Reporter` Azure resource role assigned at the right scope.
+>

 #### [Powershell](#tab/powershell/)